R512 (South Africa): History and developments

 Before September 2020, the R512 from the R560 interchange to the N4 interchange took a different route.

 At the R560 interchange, the R512 turned towards the north-east, bypassing Kosmos Village, to reach a 4-way junction in the suburb of Damdoryn (west of the Hartbeespoort Dam wall), where it turned to the west to be co-signed with the R104.
 After 5 kilometres, the R512 split from the R104 to become its own road northwards, proceeding to cross the N4 and enter Brits.

-As of 03 September 2020, a new route has been opened named the Pampoen Nek Pass, effectively continuing the R512 northwards from the R560 interchange for 6 km up to the next off-ramp junction just south of the R512 & N4 interchange (north of the old R512 & R104 split), where the R512 now becomes the road northwards towards Brits while the Pampoen Nek Pass continues westwards to join the N4 West.
+As of 03 September 2020, a new route has been opened named the Pampoen Nek Pass, effectively continuing the R512 northwards from the R560 interchange for 6 km as a dual carriageway over a section of the Magaliesberg up to the next off-ramp junction just south of the R512 & N4 interchange (north of the old R512 & R104 split), where the R512 now becomes the road northwards towards Brits while the Pampoen Nek Pass continues westwards to join the N4 West.

 This new routing of the R512 effectively reduces the distance of the route from Broederstroom to Brits by 6 km.